Session Management - Backend Server

 Client-Side Sessions

 One limitation of this approach is that most browsers enforce a max cookie size of 4 KBs, so if your session data exceeds this size, you'll need to split the data across multiple cookies or use server-side sessions.
 Also, with client-side sessions, it's not possible for an external party to immediately revoke a user's session since they don't have access to the session cookie.
-To workaround this limitation, it's advisable to include the access and refresh token in the session cookie.
+To work around this limitation, it's advisable to include the access and refresh tokens in the session cookie.
 When validating the session cookie on the server, the access token expiration time should be verified to ensure that it hasn't expired.
 If the access token has expired and can't be refreshed using the refresh token, then the session should be considered invalid.
-By utilizing this approach, the user's session can be indirectly revoked by revoking the refresh token; however, it's important to note that there could be a delay between when the refresh token is revoked and when the session is revoked based on the access token expiration time.
+By utilizing this approach, the user's session can be indirectly invalidated by revoking the refresh token; however, it's important to note that there could be a delay between when the refresh token is revoked and when the session is invalidated, based on how long it takes for the access token to expire.
 Therefore, it's best to use short-lived access tokens to minimize this delay.

 Server-Side Sessions